trvlnbh/calendy/README.md

 # Calendy

 This is a simple GUI calendar and memo application.
-It has made as a Swing library in Java.
+It had made as Swing library in Java.

 The language of this application is **Korean**.